Tiny Weekends

 DCM is a hands-on children's museum on the Wilmington Riverfront.
 It's not the Please Touch Museum (nothing in Delaware is) — it's smaller, simpler, and more low-key.
 But for NCC families with kids under 7, it's the go-to indoor play option.

-The museum has themed zones: a water play area (bring a change of clothes), building/construction zone, art space, train table, pretend play kitchen and market, and a toddler-specific area for the youngest visitors.
+The museum has themed zones: a water play area (bring a change of clothes), building/construction zone, art space, pretend-play areas, and a toddler-specific area for the youngest visitors.
 Everything is interactive and designed to be touched, climbed on, and explored.

 The vibe is casual and community-oriented.
 It's not flashy.
 Parents chat on benches while kids run between exhibits.
 On weekday mornings, you might be one of three families there — which is great for little ones who need space.